SuperFLEB/vue-color-picker/README.md

 A Vue component for choosing colors with a nice big rainbow and HSL(A) and RGB(A) selection.

 # Status
-_This is still a work in progress.
+_This is still a work very much in progress.
 Some parts are missing, untested, or incomplete._

 ## Done/Works